FlaxEngine/FlaxDocs/manual/scripting/cpp/tips-tricks.md

 * The `<module_name>_API` define used between `class` and class name (i.e. `class GAME_API MouseDecalShoot`) is to export the C++ class to public module symbols so it can be used by other code
 * You can manually override `Serialize`/`Deserialize` method or use `API_AUTO_SERIALIZATION` macro to automatically generate serialziation code for the type (for classes and structures that inherit from `ISerializable`)
 * If your game module uses types from various engine modules (eg. Graphics, Physics) you have to add a reference to the in a build script so build tools can handle modules dependencies and properly link binaries - simply add `options.PublicDependencies.Add("<module_name>");` in you build script (where module name is Physics/Terrain/etc. - see BuildScripts for all modules you can use)
+* Engine uses C++14 version but you can override it for your own code module with `options.CompileEnv.CppVersion = CppVersion.Cpp17;` in your build script.
 * Reference Scene asset with a picker UI for editor:

 ```cpp